-The analog input for the AFE5801, Figure 34, consists of a differential analog buffer which has inputs biased to 1.6V (usually refered as common-mode voltage, $V{CM}$ ).
-The biasing is done with two internal resistors of $5k\Omega$ .
-For proper operation, the input signal should be either ac-coupled or have a commn-mode value equal to $V{CM}$ .
-In the case of ac coupling, the external input capacitors form a high-pass filter with the internal bias resistors $(5k\Omega)$ , so, the value of the capacitors should allow the lowest frequency of interest to pass with minimum attenuation.
-For the typical frequencies used in ultrasound (>1MHz) a value of 10nF or bigger is recommended.
-If dc coupling is preferred, the user can tap the $V{CM}$ output pins to set the common-mode level of the input signal.
-The $V{CM}$ output should be connected to high-input-impedance circuits, as its driving capability is limited.
-Regardless of the choosen input configuration, a capacitor of 100nF should be connected on each $V{CM}$ input to AVSS.
+The analog input for the AFE5851 (Figure 31) consists of an analog buffer input gate biased to a value of 1.6V (usually referred as voltage common mode, VCM).
+The biasing is done with an internal resistor of $5k\Omega$ .
+For proper operation, the input signal should be in the recommended input range.
+The maximum input swing is limited to 1VPP before distortion/saturation of the input stage occurs.
+As the input DC level (VCM) is about 1.6V, the input of the VGA should stay between 1.1V and 2.1V.
+If the information in the low frequencies of the signal is irrelevant AC coupling can be used.
+As the input capacitor forms a high-pass filter with the internal bias resistor $(5k\Omega)$ , the value of the capacitor should allow the lowest frequency of interest to pass with minimum attenuation.
+For the typical frequencies used in ultrasound (>1MHz) a value of 10nF or greater is recommended.
+If DC coupling is preferred, the user can tap the VCM output pins to set the DC level of the input signal.
+VCM output should be connected to high input impedance circuits as its driving capability is limited.
+Regardless of the chosen input configuration, a capacitor of 100nF should be connected on each VCM input to AVSS.